Chaotic discretization theorems for forced linear and nonlinear coupled oscillators: Conclusions

+During the preparation of this work the authors used Google Gemini (Large Language Model) in order to write the Python code for reproducing the 2D bifurcation diagrams and the Lyapunov exponents spectra (Figure \ref{2Dbif_beta_gamma} - \ref{lyap_spectrum_alfa_beta}).
+After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article. \\ \\ \textbf{Acknowledgments}

 The first author is grateful to prof. Davide Liessi (University of Udine) for his insightful lectures on the MATLAB tool \textsc{MatCont}.
 The authors also thank prof. Michele Miranda (University of Ferrara) for helpful discussions regarding the initial flawed proof of Theorem \ref{theo_CD1}.
+The authors are grateful to the anonymous reviewers for their helpful comments and suggestions.